Different linearizations of non-abelian second Painlev\'e systems and related monodromy surfaces: The HWT-JM correspondence

 Multiplying \eqref{eq:eq1JMP20} on the left by $C^{-1}$, the system \eqref{eq:JMsys} turns into the \ref{eq:P20_JMpair} pair, where the scaling $\lambda \mapsto \tfrac12 \lambda$ was made, for the \ref{eq:P20sys} system. \end{proof}

 \begin{rem} As it was suggested in the paper \cite{Bobrova_Sokolov_2022}, there is a connection between the commutative and non-commutative ``independent'' variables.
-Introducing the non-commutative variable $\bar x = x + 2 b$, one is able to obtain the system
+Introducing the non-commutative variable $\bar{x} \in \mathcal{R}$ by the formula $\bar x = x + 2 b$, one is able to obtain the system

 that is equivalent to the equation